robert-lag/dotfiles/README.md

 ```

 ### Deploy dotfiles
-Then you can deploy all of them simply be using the `stow` command:
+Then you can deploy all of them simply be using the `.stow-all` script:

 ```
 cd ~/.dotfiles
-stow
+./.stow-all
 ```

 To deploy them individually, you can tell `stow` the directory that should be